Ganesh-VG/Top-25-Essential-Python-Projects/Book rating library website using Flask SQLalchemy/README.md

-# Book Collection Flask App
+# Book rating library website using Flask SQLalchemy

 This project is a simple web application built using Flask and SQLAlchemy to manage a collection of books.
 Users can add, edit, and delete books from the collection.
 The application uses an SQLite database to store book data, including title, author, and rating.